by Marie Smalley

 I have always thought of my life as a series of stories from the time I was a child.
 It was how I made sense of everything.
 In writing about this life- changing event, I set out to do the same.

-A woman's quest to find her missing cat becomes an obsession that throws her life off balance and awakens repressed memories, forcing her to reconcile her past and the present
+A woman's quest to find her missing cat becomes an obsession that throws her life off balance and awakens repressed memories, forcing her to reconcile her past and the present.
+Inspired by true events.

 A woman leads a double life as a proxy mother to young people in sticky situations in an attempt to heal after the sudden deaths of her husband and son, resorting to absurd and desparate measures to pull it off.